Azure/azure-iot-arduino/README.md

     * Select your Adafruit Feather M0 from Tools > Board menu after installation
 2. Install the [Adafruit WINC1500 wifi library](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-the-wifi-module)
 3. Install the `RTCZero` library from the Arduino IDE Library Manager.
+4. Install the `NTPClient` library from the Arduino IDE Library Manager.
-2. Open the AzureIoTHub SAMD sample from the Arduino IDE File->Examples menu.
+5. Open the `simplesample_http` example from the Arduino IDE File->Examples->AzureIoTHub menu.
+6. Update the sketch as directed by comments in the sample to support the ESP8266 board.
-3. Update Wifi SSID/Password in simplesample_http.ino
+7. Update Wifi SSID/Password in simplesample_http.ino
     * Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.
-4. Update IoT Hub Connection string in simplesample_http.c
+8. Update IoT Hub Connection string in simplesample_http.c

 ## License